mlanza/ai-literacy/201/14-sops-as-a-runtime.md

 That’s the point.
 The fix didn’t come from talent or intuition—it came from process.

-Even when the same bot made the error, it was a **different seat**—a different role, a different spec—that caught it.
+Ironic that the same bot that made the error in a **different seat**—a different role, a different spec—caught it?

-That’s the leverage of systems: not perfection, but structure that makes recovery routine.
+Not really.
+The leverage of systems is not that they’re perfect.
+It’s that they make recovery routine.

 ## SOPs Are Code